bkumardevan07/Digital-Image-Processing/README.md

 3. Resizing an Image: Write a function resize.m (or resize.py) that accepts a grayscale image, resizing factor and a string (‘nearest’ for Nearest Neighbour interpolation and ‘bilinear’ for bilinear interpolation) as input and returns the resized image.<br/>

-4. Image Rotation: Write a function ImgRotate.m (or ImgRotate.py) that accepts an image, degree of rotation (in the counter clockwise direction with respect to the x-axis) and a string (‘nearest’ for Nearest Neighbour interpolation and ‘bilinear’ for bilinear interpolation) as input and returns the rotated image.
+4. Image Rotation: Write a function ImgRotate.m (or ImgRotate.py) that accepts an image, degree of rotation (in the counter clockwise direction with respect to the x-axis) and a string (‘nearest’ for Nearest Neighbour interpolation and ‘bilinear’ for bilinear interpolation) as input and returns the rotated image.<br/>

+## Assignment-3 <br/>
+1. Spatial domain filtering:<br/>
+   a.
+Mitigate the noise in the image noisy.tif by filtering it with a square averaging mask of sizes 5,10 and 15.<br/>
+   b.
+Use high boost filtering to sharpen the denoised image from part a.
+Choose the scaling constant for the high pass component that minimizes the mean squared error between the sharpened image and the image characters.tif.<br/>

+2. Filtering in frequncy domain:<br/>
+   a.
+Generate a M×N sinusoidal image sin(2πu 0 m/M+2πv 0 n/N) for M=N=1001, u 0 =100 and v 0 =200 and compute its DFT.
+To visualize the DFT of an image take logarithm of the magnitude spectrum.<br/>
+   b.
+Filter the image characters.tif in the frequency domain using an ideal low pass filter (ILPF).<br/>
+	The expression for the ILPF is<br/>
+		H (u, v) = {1 D (u, v) ≤ D 0<br/>
+			    0 if D (u, v)>D 0 , <br/>

+3. Homomorphic Filtering: Use homomorphic filtering to enhance the contrast of the image PET_image.tif.
+Use the following filter to perform the high pass filtering<br/>
+	 D (u, v) =(γH−γL) [1−exp (−D 2 (u, v)/2D 02 )] + γL,<br/>
+		 where γ H , γ L and D 0 are the parameters that you need to adjust through experimentation.